How to Petition the Assembly

 Submitting a petition

-You can submit a petition electronically using the National Assembly’s online petitions system, in other electronic formats so long as they comply with the Assembly’s rules on petitions, or in the traditional way – on paper.
+You can submit a petition electronically using the National Assembly’s online petitions system or in the traditional way – on paper.

-If you are considering collecting signatures in paper format or by using an alternative electronic petitions system, you should contact us in advance for advice on the wording of the petition.
+If you are considering collecting signatures in paper format, you should contact us in advance for advice on the wording of the petition.
 This will help ensure that it meets our criteria for admissibility and can be considered by the Petitions Committee.

 We call on the National Assembly for Wales to… OR